Tanya1515/python/README.md

-Calculate - is a flask project, that converts the expression into polish notation and calculates it.
+Calculator - is a flask project, that converts the expression into polish notation and calculates it.

 To run the program:
   1) Set up venv for your project and source it;